MultiSafepay/docs/content/my-account/manage-account/adding-spf-records.md

     - `ip4:213.189.0.0/23`
     - `ip4:185.99.128.0/22`
     - `include:spf.multisafepay.com`

     **Note:** The total number of includes permitted is 10, including mx records (if listed).

-  You have successfully created a SPF record.
+    You have successfully created an SPF record.

 ## Examples